bonny/WordPress-Simple-History/readme.txt

 = Unreleased =

-- Changed: Order of updated user fields are now shown in same order as they are in the edit user screen.
+- Refactored detection of user profile updates.
+Order of updated user fields are now shown in same order as they are in the edit user screen.
+Also the texts are updated to be more user friendly.
+And those "show toolbar"-messages that showed up at random times should be gone too. 🤞
 - Fixed: Password reset links was always attributed to "Anonymous web user", even those that was sent from the users listing in the WordPress admin area.
 - Fixed: Increase contrast ratio on some texts.
 - Changed: `sh_d()` now tell you if a value is integer or numeric string or an empty string.